robert-giaquinto/gradient-boosted-normalizing-flows/README.md

 ## Getting Started

-The scripts folder includes examples for running the GBF model on the Caltech 101 Silhouettes dataset and a density estimation experiment.
+The scripts folder includes examples for running the GBNF model on the Caltech 101 Silhouettes dataset and a density estimation experiment.

 **Toy problem: match 2-moons energy function with Boosted Real-NVPs**<br/>